0x80/typed-firestore-react/README.md

 ## Client-Side Mutations

-In my projects I prefer to have all mutations happen on the server-side via an API call, so you might want to consider that, especially if older versions of your app could be around for a while like with mobile apps, because a bug in client-side code could have lasting effects on the consistency of your data, and time-consuming to have to work around.
+In my projects I prefer to have all mutations happen on the server-side via an API call.
+You might want to consider that, especially if older versions of your app could be around for a while, like with mobile apps.
+A bug in client-side code could have lasting effects on the consistency of your database, and time-consuming to have to work around.

-Facilitating client-side writes in a safe way also requires you to write lots of database rules for your Firestore documents, which can get very complex, so mutating documents server-side is not only easier to reason about but also more secure by default.
+Facilitating client-side writes in a safe way also requires writing database rules for your documents, which can get very complex, so mutating documents server-side is not only easier to reason about but also more secure by default.

 ## Throwing Errors

-The hooks in this library throw errors, which is not a common practice, but this was a deliberate choice.
+The hooks in this library throw errors, instead of returning them, which is not common practice, but this was a deliberate choice.

 In my experience, runtime exceptions for Firestore documents and collection queries are very rare.
 By throwing we can avoid having to handle errors, and